The Big Parade: Plot

 That night, orders come down for one man to go out and eliminate a troublesome mortar crew; Slim wins a spitting contest for the opportunity.
 He succeeds, but is spotted and wounded on the way back.
 After listening to Slim's pleas for help, Jim cannot stand it any longer and goes to his rescue against orders.
 Bull follows, but is shot and killed.
 By the time Jim reaches Slim, he is already dead.
 Jim is then shot in the leg.
-When a German (George Beranger) comes to finish him off, Jim shoots and wounds him.
+When a German comes to finish him off, Jim shoots and wounds him.
 The German starts crawling back to his line.
 Jim catches up to him in another shellhole, but, face to face, cannot bring himself to finish him off with his bayonet.
 Instead, he gives his erstwhile enemy a cigarette.
 Soon after, the German dies.
 However, Jim is not stuck in no man's land for long; the Americans attack, and he is taken away to a hospital.

 From another patient, he learns that Champillon has changed hands four times.
 Worried about Melisande, Jim sneaks out of the hospital and hitches a ride.
 When he gets to the farmhouse, he finds it damaged and empty.
 Melisande and her mother have joined a stream of refugees.
 Jim collapses and is carried off in an ambulance by retreating soldiers.

 After the war ends, Jim goes home to America.
-Before he arrives, his mother overhears Justyn and Jim's brother Harry (Robert Ober) discussing what to do; in Jim's absence, they have fallen in love.
+Before he arrives, his mother overhears Justyn and Jim's brother Harry discussing what to do; in Jim's absence, they have fallen in love.
 When Jim appears, it is revealed that he has had his leg amputated.
 Later, Jim tells his mother about Melisande; she tells him to go back and find her.
 When he returns to the farm, Melisande rushes into his arms.